nbari/hackintosh/README.md

 Setup
 -----

-I used this steps to install Mac OS X on an exteral disk attached via USB 3.
+I used this steps to install Mac OS X on an external disk attached via USB 3.

 Download Mac OS X and use [UniBeast][1] to create a bootable USB.